ikruchynskyi/singularity-docker/readme.md

-1. Clone your github keys to ssh directory
+1. Create 'ssh' directory and copy your github keys to it
 2. Build the image
 ```
 docker compose build --no-cache app